anthorlop/AJCPlayer/README.md

 # AJCPlayer
-Audio and Video Player for Android with HLS and DASH support
+Audio and Video Player for Android with HLS and DASH support.
+Based on ExoPlayer

 ## Simple code
 ```gradle